Dhruvpamnani/Police-Garage-qb-menu/README.md

 # Police Garage with target

-Add this to qb-target config.lua
+Add this to qb-target config.lua.

 ["policegarage"] = {